kenshunyip/Linnorm/README.md

 #Installation:

-1) Download and put Linnorm_x.x.tar.gz to your working directory.
+1) Download and put Linnorm_0.99.0.tar.gz to your working directory.

 2) Inside your working directory, enter R environment.